Tsuyoshi Miyaichi

-Tsuyoshi Miyaichi (宮市 剛, Miyaichi Tsuyoshi) is a Japanese footballer who plays as a right winger for club Iwate Grulla Morioka.
+Tsuyoshi Miyaichi (宮市 剛, Miyaichi Tsuyoshi) is a Japanese footballer who plays as a right winger for Kamatamare Sanuki.

 Career

 Shonan Bellmare

 On 13 August 2013, Miyaichi was registered as a Specially Designated Player.

 Tsuyoshi Miyaichi was signed by Shonan Bellmare in 2014.
 He made his league debut against Tokyo Verdy on 31 May 2014.
 On 6 December 2018, it was announced that Shonan Bellmare would not be renewing his contract.

 Loan to Mito Hollyhock

 Miyaichi was loaned to Mito Hollyhock in 2015.
 He made his league debut against Roasso Kumamoto on 8 March 2015.

 Loan to Gainare Tottori

 For 2016 he was out on loan to J3 team Gainare Tottori.

 Loan to MIO Biwako Shiga

 On 29 June 2017, he was announced at MIO Biwako Shiga.

 Loan to Iwate Grulla Morioka

 In 2018, Miyaichi moved on loan to Grulla Morioka.
 He made his league debut against Gamba Osaka U-23 on 11 March 2018.
 Miyaichi scored his first league goal against Cerezo Osaka U-23 on 7 July 2018, scoring in the 13th minute.